New 42-day free trial Get it now

 You can imagine the confusion, waste, and fraud risks associated with shared delivery points.
 Many delivery points in the United States have more than one valid delivery address.

-“Alias addresses routinely result in duplicate mailings, over-reporting assets, inaccuracies in your database, and misrepresentations in market penetration data,” concluded Duncan.
+“Alias locations routinely result in duplicate mailings, over-reporting assets, inaccuracies in your database, and misrepresentations in market penetration data,” concluded Duncan.
 “That is why we developed SmartyKey, a persistent unique identifier, for release with the US Master Address List.
-By associating all the alias address variations with a unique, persistent identifier we help our customers eliminate duplicates, reduce waste, save time, and improve address data integrity.”
+By associating all the alias locations variations with a unique, persistent identifier we help our customers eliminate duplicates, reduce waste, save time, and improve address data integrity.”

 The address list is offered as a full national list via download as an annual subscription with quarterly updates.
 Address lists by state are also available.
 Learn more about US Master Address List here.